UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 **Weapons** Simple
 **Armor** Medium
 **Shields?** Yes
-**Name Level** When they reach 9th level, they become a High Priest (or Priestess) and can found a temple.
+**Name Level** When they reach 9th level, they become a High Priest (or Priestess) and can build or take over a temple.
 **Spellcasting** Clerics may memorize and cast a number of spells per day of a maximum spell level as indicated by the table below.
 Clerics know a list of spells as determined by their deity.
 - Thunar
 - Frith